 If you have a smaller capital, you will not be able to invest in an ETF that has a larger value than your capital.

 Fractional units are possible for Endowus and MoneyOwl

-However, Endowus and MoneyOwl do not have this problem.
+However, both Endowus and MoneyOwl do not have this problem.

 Here’s the pro and con of having the custodian account under your own name:

 |You have greater control over your assets||If you invest in ETFs, you are |

 What can we do to ensure that our assets are safe?

 There are many risks involved when investing with a robo-advisor.

 To mitigate them, here are 3 things that you can research on to determine if the company is safe to invest with: